degenlabsol/solana-rug-analyzer/README.md

-# 🕵️‍♂️ Solana Rug Analyzer (10-Min Battle & Soft Filter Edition)
+# 🕵️‍♂️ Solana Rug Analyzer

 A sophisticated Telegram Userbot built with Node.js and GramJS.
 Unlike regular bots, this **Battle Royale Edition** is designed for extreme precision and realistic Solana meme coin trading.
 It pools every token detected over a 10-minute window, pits them against each other, and forwards only the absolute best "Elite Call" to your target channel.